 Here are things you can consider doing to improve the situation:

-- Of course you need to keep your baby safe until you can trust your five-year-old has learnt how to handle a baby.
-Teach him how to hold baby, how to change a nappy, how to talk to baby, how to be gentle, all the time praising him for being such a lovely big brother.
+- , Of course, you need to keep your baby safe until you can trust your five-year-old has learned how to handle a baby.
+Teach him how to hold the baby, how to change a nappy, how to talk to baby, how to be gentle, all the time praising him for being such a lovely big brother.

 - When you are talking to the baby, tell the baby how lucky he/she is to have such a lovely big brother, all the things baby will learn from having an older brother, and talk about your five-year-old in front of others as special and helpful.
 Take any opportunity to emphasize the positive things he does and minimize the focus on his bad behavior.